-Colistimethate is used to treat and prevent bacterial infections.
+Colistimethate is used to treat bacterial infections.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.